DOST-ASTI/devastator_control/README.md

 # Devastator Control

 Devastator Robot Control Script.
-This includes a joystick teleop and the main control script for the devastator robot.
+This includes a joystick & keyboard teleop and the main control script for the devastator robot.